ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

   - Very good and free Rails [tutorial book](https://www.railstutorial.org/book).
   - [Pluralsight course](https://app.pluralsight.com/library/courses/ruby-rails-4-getting-started/table-of-contents) on Rails 4 (note this is on a slightly earlier version of Rails but the fundamentals are the same.)
   - Really good [Udemy course](https://www.udemy.com/professional-rails-5-development-course/) (Note have to pay about a £10 to access this course, google for a voucher as the quoted prices are far higher than what you actually need to pay).
+  - A comprehensive book on Rails development in [Rails 5](https://pragprog.com/book/rails51/agile-web-development-with-rails-5-1)

 - [Templating engines](https://en.wikipedia.org/wiki/Web_template_system ) which compile to HTML (basically JSP / JSF if you’re thinking in Java) can be used with Rails or Sinatra if you install the correct gems.
   - [Slim](http://slim-lang.com/)